laurashen/data-science-sequencing.github.io/lectures/lecture9.md

     - <a href='#triple'>Multibridging</a>
 3. <a href='#readoverlap'>Assembly problem revisited: read-overlap graphs</a>
     - <a href='#read1'>Read-overlap graph</a>
-    - <a href='#info'>Information limit and solving instances of a NP-hard problem</a>
+    - <a href='#info'>Information limit and solving instances of an NP-hard problem</a>
     - <a href='#weakness'>Weakness of this framework of algorithm design</a>

 ## <a id='review'></a>Review of de Bruijin algorithm

 de Bruijin Graph Algorithm:

-	1. Chop L-mers (reads) into k-mers.
-These become basic units of the algorithm.
+1. Chop L-mers (reads) into k-mers, the basic units of the algorithm.
 2. Build the de Bruijin graph from the k-mers.
 3. Find the Eulerian Path.

 Conditions for de Bruijin to succeed:

 1. k - 1 > $$\ell_{\text{interleaved}}$$ (length of the longest interleaved repeat)
-	2. DNA is k-covered (A read and the read in the next position have k-overlap)
+2. DNA is k-covered (the reads cover all bases in the DNA, and each read has k-overlap with at least one other read)

-Observe that the de Bruijin graph algorithm can achieve perfect assembly at shorter read lengths that Greedy, but coverage depth must be very high (even worse than Greedy in some cases!).
-This comes from the fact that the condition on bridging (k - 1 > $$\ell_{\text{interleaved}}$$).
-The k-mers must bridge **every** intereaved repeat.
+Observe that the de Bruijin graph algorithm can achieve perfect assembly at shorter read lengths than Greedy, but the coverage depth must be very high (even worse than Greedy in some cases!).
+This comes from the condition on bridging (k - 1 > $$\ell_{\text{interleaved}}$$), which requires that the k-mers must bridge **every** interleaved repeat.

 For the lower bound, the necessary condition for reconstruction is that the interleaved repeats are bridged by the reads (not k-mers).
 There are only a few long interleaved repeats, and it is overkill to bridge all those with k-mers.
 We have the information to cover these interleaved repeats with the L-mer (reads) themselves, but we are not using this information by chopping them all into k-mers.

 <div class="fig figcenter fighighlight">
   <img src="/assets/lecture8/Figure9.png" width="75%">
-	<div class="figcaption">Lower bound from Lander-Waterman calculation, the read
+	<div class="figcaption">Lower bound from the Lander-Waterman calculation, the read
-	complexity necessary for the greedy algorithm and the de Bruijn graph algorithm to succeed (with probability \(1-\epsilon\)), and Ukkonen's lower bound for successful assembly (w. p. \(1-\epsilon\)).</div>
+	complexity necessary for the greedy algorithm and the de Bruijn graph algorithm to succeed (w. p. \(1-\epsilon\)), and Ukkonen's lower bound for successful assembly (w. p. \(1-\epsilon\)).</div>
 </div>

 ## <a id='multi'></a>Making k smaller

-By taking advantage of the fact that we do not need to bridge **all** interleaved repeats with k-mers, we come up with modified versions of the de Bruijin algorithm.
+By taking advantage of the fact that we do not need to bridge **all** interleaved repeats with k-mers, we can come up with modified versions of the de Bruijin algorithm.
 We set k  $$<< \ \ell_{\text{interleaved}}$$, and we do something special for the long interleaved repeats, which are few in numbers.

 ### <a id='simple'></a>Simple Bridging

-The problem we had when k <= $$\ell_{\text{interleaved}}$$+ 1 was that, we have confusion when finding the Eulerian path when traversing through all the edges, as covered in the previous lecture (Refer to examples of de Bruijin graphs in Lecture 8).
+The problem we had when k $$\leq \ell_{\text{interleaved}}$$+ 1 was that we have confusion when finding the Eulerian path when traversing through all the edges, as covered in the previous lecture (Refer to examples of de Bruijin graphs in Lecture 8).
 When multiple Eulerian paths exist, we cannot guarantee a correct reconstruction.

 We can circumvent this problem by using the reads (L-mers) themselves to resolve the conflicts.
-In the figure below, with k < $$\ell_{\text{interleaved}}$$, there were two potential Eulerian paths, where one traverses the green segment first or the pink segment first.
+In the figure below, with k < $$\ell_{\text{interleaved}}$$, there were two potential Eulerian paths: one traverses the green segment first and the other traverses the pink segment first.

 <div class="fig figcenter fighighlight">
   <img src="/assets/lecture9/Figure1.png" width="90%">
-	<div class="figcaption">Bridging read resolves one repeat and the unique Eulerian
+	<div class="figcaption">After resolving a node using a bridging read, we can find a unique Eulerian
-path resolves the other.</div>
+path through the graph.</div>
 </div>

-However, by incorporating the information in the bridging read, the we can reduce the number of Eulerian paths to one:
+By incorporating the information in the bridging read, however, we can reduce the number of Eulerian paths to one.
+In other words, we can resolve the ambiguity in the graph as follows:

 1. Find the bridging read on the graph, in this case on the top right.
-	2. Since we know that orange segment must follow the green segment, replicate the black node and create a separate path from green - black - orange.
+2. Since we know that the orange segment must follow the green segment, replicate the black node and create a separate green - black - orange path.

 Information from bridging reads simplify the graph.

 At this point, our conditions for a successful assembly is as follows:

 1. All interleaved repeats (except triple repeats) are singly bridged.
 2. k-1 > $$\ell_{\text{triple}}$$ (length of the longest triple repeat).

 The performance of this algorithm is shown in the figure below.
 Note that even though this reduces the number of reads we need, it is still not as close to the lower bound as we hope.
 Can we do better?

 <div class="fig figcenter fighighlight">
   <img src="/assets/lecture9/Figure2.png" width="75%">
-	<div class="figcaption">Lower bound from Lander-Waterman calculation, the read
+	<div class="figcaption">Lower bound from the Lander-Waterman calculation, the read
-	complexity necessary for the greedy algorithm, the de Bruijn graph algorithm, and the SimpleBridging algorithm to succeed (with probability \(1-\epsilon\)), and Ukkonen's lower bound for successful assembly (w. p. \(1-\epsilon\)).</div>
+	complexity necessary for the greedy algorithm, the de Bruijn graph algorithm, and the SimpleBridging algorithm to succeed (w. p. \(1-\epsilon\)), and Ukkonen's lower bound for successful assembly (w. p. \(1-\epsilon\)).</div>
 </div>

 ### <a id='simple'></a>Multibridging

 The algorithm we outlined above had k - 1 > $$\ell_{\text{triple}}$$ as a condition, which allowed us to guarantee the bridging of all copies of all triple repeats.
-Triple repeats are special type of interleaved repeats in that, even when it is singly bridged, there is still ambiguity to the Eulerian path.
+A triple repeat is a special type of interleaved repeat in that there may still be ambiguity to the Eulerian path even if the repeat is bridged.

 We can modify the algorithm further to get around the ambiguity.
-If the triple repeats are triple-bridged (meaning that every copy of the repeat has a bridging read), then we can separate the repeat node into three different distinct nodes that each connect to distinct adjacent nodes.
+If the triple repeats are triple-bridged (meaning that every copy of the repeat is bridged by a read), then we can separate the repeat node into three different distinct nodes that each connect to distinct adjacent nodes.
+This is shown in the figure below.

-In the figure below, if we have three reads that each bridge a copy of the grey triple repeat, then we can resolve the confusion.

 <div class="fig figcenter fighighlight">
   <img src="/assets/lecture9/Figure3.png" width="90%">